Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: The algorithm

 In this section, we describe our algorithm for extracting shape, location, and intensity information from ultra-noisy images.
 To speed computation we may restrict our attention to a rectangular subimage $\mathcal{L} \subset \mathcal{I}$---see Figure~\ref{f:sub_ill} for a depiction of this process.
 Let us denote the restriction of $I$ to $\mathcal{L}$ by $\IL$.
 Hence, we process our subimage $p \mapsto I(p)$ according to the following steps:

-\begin{enumerate} \item Identify polygonal\footnote{For specifying polygonal regions and which pixels are contained in them, we use the \texttt{Shapely} Python library \citep{shapely}.} nanoparticle region $R \subset \R^2$, which we will use to exclude atomic columns that lie outside of $R$. \item Smooth the image with a Gaussian filter, with smoothing parameter $\sigma$. \item Compute $PH_0$ for image $\IL$ , based off of the filtration function $\IL'$.
+\begin{enumerate} \item Identify polygonal\footnote{For specifying polygonal regions and which pixels are contained in them, we use the \texttt{Shapely} Python library \citep{shapely}.} nanoparticle region $R \subset \R^2$, which we will use to exclude pixels that lie outside of $R$. \item Smooth the image with a Gaussian filter, with smoothing parameter $\sigma$. \item Compute $PH_0$ for image $\IL$ , based off of the filtration function $\IL'$.
 Note that one should have $R \subset \mathcal{L}$. \item If the pixel $p^+$ associated to the creation of connected component is located outside of $R$, remove point associated to $p^+$ from $PD_0$. \item (Optional) Remove features with persistence at or below a threshold $\eta \geq 0$ from $PD_0$. \end{enumerate}

 For our image $I$, we denote the output of this algorithm as $A(I)$, which consists of the locations of atomic columns (or other atomic features) as well as their persistence (or, intensity).
 As such, $A(I)$ may be considered as a finite subset of $R \times [0, \infty)$.
 Equivalently, we may consider $A(I)$ as a marked point process on $R$ with mark space $[0, \infty)$, as we assumed that our image $I$ is subject to noise.
-Additionally, we denote thresholded output at $A_\eta(I)$, so that the original output may be considered as $A(I) = A_0(I)$.
+Additionally, we denote the thresholded output as $A_\eta(I)$, so that the original output may be considered as $A(I) = A_0(I)$.
 Formally $A_{\eta}(I) = \{ (p, l) \in A(I): l > \eta\}$, where $l = d-b$ are the \emph{lifetimes} associated to the pixels $p^+$.
 Note that if we preprocess by restricting our image to $\mathcal{L}$, the algorithm requires only $R$ and $\sigma$ to be specified.

 With this in tow, let us now examine the algorithm in greater detail.
-For step 1, as cubical persistence does not consider the size of connected component per se, we remove the location of ``atomic columns'' outside of some region, which we know either corresponds to noise or the structure of which is of no interest to us.
+For step 1, as cubical persistence does not consider the size of connected component per se, we remove image features (corresponding to atomic columns in our application) outside of some region, which we know either corresponds to noise or the structure of which is of no interest to us.
 Now to smooth the image, we consider the image $I_\sigma := G_\sigma * I$, convolved with the spherical Gaussian kernel $G_\sigma$ where

 and

 where $C = \sum_{(x, y) \in \mathbb{Z}^2} G_\sigma(x,y)$.
 By convention let us take $G_0 = \delta_{(0,0)}$ be the Dirac delta function at the origin, i.e. $\delta_{(0,0)}(x,y) = 1$ if and only if $x=y=0$.